Australia’s rural women leading the way

 Parker aims to benefit the livestock industry by solving the issue of limited geographic market reach and the absence of a specialised online advertising platform and search tool for sale cattle.
 As the winner of the Qld Rural Woman’s Award, Parker has delivered a new online catalogue tool to help livestock agents and buyers.

 cattlesales.com.au is a marketing and advertising website that provides a time-saving, easy-access online platform for producers, studs and livestock agents seeking to sell or buy cattle.
-The website makes it possible to list cattle for sale via any sale point and incorporates smart tools that makes the searching process more convenient.
-The website increases market reach and has revolutionised the way the cattle industry connects.
+The website makes it possible to list cattle for sale via any sale point.
+It also incorporates smart tools that make the searching process more convenient.
+The website increases market reach.
+As a result, it has revolutionised the way the industry connects.

 Karen Brock, Tas

 Brock is changing the face of the plant supply chain through her specialisation in plant tissue culture.
-Working from her lab in the Tamar Valley hinterlands, she uses plant tissue culture science to produce genetically-improved plants – such as blueberries, apple rootstocks, cherry rootstocks, avocado rootstocks, raspberries, strawberries, ginger and garlic – with a focus on disease resistance, climate tolerance and high yields.
+Working from her lab in the Tamar Valley hinterlands, she uses plant tissue culture science to produce genetically improved plants.
+She works with blueberries, apple rootstocks, cherry rootstocks, avocado rootstocks, raspberries, strawberries, ginger and garlic.
+Her main focus is on disease resistance, climate tolerance and high yields.

-Alongside her wholesale horticulture nursery, Brock has created a process which drastically accelerates traditional propagation methods, creating faster harvesting timeframes for farmers and providing future food security to the agri-business sector.
+In addition to her wholesale horticulture nursery, Brock has created a process that drastically accelerates traditional propagation methods.
+This creates faster harvesting timeframes for farmers and so provides future food security to the agri-business sector.

-Brock’s work could be a powerful aid for Australian apple orchards, which were significantly affected in the 2020 bushfires.
-Using the new plant tissue production technology, Brock and her team hope to supply pathogen-resistant apple rootstock to the orchardists, which could potentially slash growers’ first harvest timeframe from eight years to four.
+Brock’s work could be a powerful aid for our apple growers.
+The 2020 bushfires significantly affected many apple orchards.
+Using the new plant tissue production technology, Brock and her team hope to supply pathogen-resistant apple rootstock to the orchardists.
+This could potentially slash growers’ first harvest timeframe from eight years to four.

 Kelly Barnes, Vic